hdkslax/notes/310/Artificial_Intelligence.md

 all of these are significant and challenging parts of AI research today, and the general consensus (共识) is that we are nowhere near being able to make a program that could pass [the Turing Test](https://en.wikipedia.org/wiki/Turing_test) (我们离开发能够通过Turing Test的程序还差得远)

+The computers need to possess the following capabilities to pass a rigorously applied test:

+* **natural language processing** - to enable it to communicate successfully in natural language, like English.
+* **knowledge representation** - to store what it knows or hears.
+* **automated reasoning** - to used the stored information to answer questions and to draw new conclusions.
+* **machine learning** - to adapt to new circumstances and to detect and extrapolate(推断) patterns.

+**Total Turing Test** includes a video signal so that the questioner can test the subject's perceptual abilities.

+To pass total Turing Test, the computers will need:

+* **computer vision** - to perceive objects
+* **robotics** - to manipulate objects and move.

 in practice, [the Turing Test](https://en.wikipedia.org/wiki/Turing_test) has had little direct impact on AI research, since it is too complex, and researchers have preferred to focus on the underlying principles of AI

 yet you will often hear mention of [the Turing Test](https://en.wikipedia.org/wiki/Turing_test) in movies, books, and the popular press; it is certainly useful for inspiring people, but it has not been a direct topic of much AI research — it’s just too much to ask (yet!)